Granular DeGroot Dynamics -- a Model for Robust Naive Learning in Social Networks: Outline of the Technical Contribution

-The second part of the proof of Theorem~\ref{theorem auxiliary} shows that approximate learning occurs.
-Namely, the limiting opinion of any agent who is sufficiently far from any bot is close to the true state of the world, $\mu$, with probability close to one.
-As in the first part of the proof, dealing with distorted monitoring is deferred to Section~\ref{section distortion}.
+In this part we show that the limiting opinion of any agent who is sufficiently far from any stubborn agent is close to the true state of the world, $\mu$, with probability close to one.

-In addition to robustness, the following two properties of the $\varepsilon$-DeGroot dynamics will play a significant role in the proof: \emph{monotonicity} and \emph{$\varepsilon$-averaging}. \begin{definition} We say that an updating rule is \emph{monotonic} if whenever an agent $i$ receives a revision opportunity at time $t$, the updated opinion $A_{i,t}$ is a monotonic function of $i$'s private history $(A_{j,s})_{j\in N_i\cup\{i\},s<t}.$ \end{definition} \begin{definition} We say that a dynamics is $\varepsilon$-\emph{averaging} if whenever an agent $i$ receives a revision opportunity at time $t$, the updated opinion $A_{i,t}$ satisfies $|A_{i,t}-\mathrm{Average}(A_{j,t-1})_{j\in N_i}|\leq\varepsilon.$ \end{definition}
+In addition to robustness, the following two properties of $\tfrac 1m$-DeGroot dynamics will play a significant role in the proof.